Uno-Takashi/Lizard-Runner/README.md

 Often, code that was easy to modify in the early stages of a product's life can become so complex and huge before long that it becomes unmaintainable.

+By using the lizard-runner, engineers can keep track of the complexity of their code.

 ## 🛠️ Why We Built It

 In general, CI allows engineers to gain psychological security by keeping test code running.
 That is, they continue to be assured that the code they add will not have a fatal negative impact on the service.